Our Covid-19 Response

 Are you implementing additional health screenings prior to camp?

 In an effort to minimize illness at camp we will be requiring that all families complete a pre-camp health screening form.
 Families will be asked to perform daily health checks beginning 14 days from the child’s first day of camp and will be required to submit a health log on your camper’s first day.
-The form can be found here.

 How will you monitor camper health while at camp?

 We will have daily camper and staff arrival symptom screenings and temperature checks at each of our camp locations.
 Health monitoring will also take place throughout the camp day as each facility will have a medical professional on-site.

 How will lunch & snacks be served at camp?

 Island Quest Day Camp will continue to provide all campers with daily kosher lunch and snacks.
 Hand washing & proper sanitizing will be required for everyone before and after each meal and throughout the day.
 Limited seating will be enforced per table and campers will eat with their designated group.